Shipping

 How to ship vinyl records

 A well-packed record means happy customers and fewer disputes.
-This guide covers everything you need to know to get vinyl to buyers safely.
+This guide covers everything you need to get vinyl to buyers safely.

 Packaging materials